A small vehicle journey

 I developed the user flows traveling in the different vehicles to define the user experience when interacting with the product.

-For example, this is the case of a trip in a vehicle that offers the possibility of reserving it for a few minutes while the user goes to look for it.
+This is the case of a trip in a vehicle that offers the possibility of reserving it for a few minutes while the user goes to look for it.
 It is also a vehicle that has a security lock that must be unlocked before starting the trip.

 User-Flow